- Dr Shruti Chaudhry

 I have taught in Religious Studies, International Development and have guest lectured and tutored on a number of courses in the School of Social and Political Science that include: Gender and Development, Sociology and Global Change, Religion and Society, Sociology 2B: Researching Social Life, South Asia: Culture, Politics and Economy and South Asia and the World.

-Under Review.
+Forthcoming.
 Moving for Marriage: Inequalities, Intimacy and Women's Lives in rural North India.
 SUNY Press (Albany: New York) book series Genders in the Global South.
-Debra A. Castillo and Shelley Feldman, eds.
+Debra A. Castillo and Shelley Feldman, eds (Under contract).

 2019.
 'For how long can your piharwale intervene?'
 Accessing Natal kin support in rural north India.
 Modern Asian Studies, 53 (5): 1613-45.

 2019.
 'Flexible' caste boundaries: Cross-regional marriage as 'mixed' marriage in rural north India.
 Contemporary South Asia, 27 (2): 214-28.